mcauduro/retail/retail_analytics_labs.md

 1. Point your browser to https://console.aws.amazon.com/cloud9

+2. On the top right-hand corner, ensure that you're in the Oregon region if you're using the AWS account provided as part of this workshop.

-2. From the top right-hand corner, choose one of the 6 regions above.
+   If you're using your own account however, choose one of the 6 regions above (Oregon still recommended).

 2. Click on 'Create environment'